How to control the spread of MRSA

-One of more prevalent strains of drug-resistant bacteria today is methicillin-resistant Staphylococcus aureus, commonly known as MRSA.
+One of the more prevalent strains of drug-resistant bacteria today is methicillin-resistant Staphylococcus aureus, commonly known as MRSA.
 Staphylococcus aureus is part of the natural flora and fauna of the human body, present on the skin and in the nasal passages of roughly 20 percent of the population.
 Staph is an exceptionally hardy bacterium, able to survive for weeks or even months on dry environmental surfaces.[2,3]

 Although staph can be non-pathogenic, it is one of the more common causes of skin infections and upper respiratory infections.
-Not only is staph endemic in the United States and abroad, its prevalence exploded in health care settings in the 1990s.
+Not only is staph endemic in the United States and abroad, but its prevalence also exploded in health care settings in the 1990s.
 A number of studies show that ambulances are a significant potential reservoir of the disease.

 Populations at risk

 In the past, MRSA was most prevalent in health care environments.
 The number of invasive procedures performed and the compromised immune systems common in many of these patients combined to make hospitals, inpatient care facilities and ambulances ideal reservoirs for MRSA contamination.

 However, since the 1990s, prevalence of community-acquired MRSA contamination has soared, and now all populations are at risk.
 Risk factors for community-acquired MRSA include: